-In New Jersey, contract modifications require the agreement of all parties to the contract before they are effective.
+In New Jersey, modifications to a signed contract require the agreement of all parties to the contract before they are legally effective.

 What happens if you or the other party wants to modify or amend the existing contract?
 Can it be done?
 The answer is yes, it absolutely can.

 First, make a list of changes, or modifications, that you’d like to see, then discuss them with the other parties to the contract.
 As a result of this negotiation, you may be able to change the contract to your liking with terms more favorable to you.

 Don’t Be Shy About Modifying a Contract Before Signing It

 If the contract doesn’t recite all of the terms that are important to you, then you need to talk to the other party and make sure that they agree to what you want added or changed in the draft edition.
 Then to be on the safe side, add a written rider (commonly called an “addendum”) to the contract that addresses the changes.
 This rider should be signed by each party to the original contract, or the draft contract redone to include what all parties agree should be recited in detail.

-There may be instances where all parties to a contract are unable to come to agreement on changes.
-If that happens, you’ll have to live with the original agreement, walk away from the contact (if it hasn’t been signed) or calculate how much it will cost to break the contract and decide whether it’s worth the cost.
+There may be instances where all parties to a contract are unable to come to an agreement on changes.
+If that happens, you’ll have to live with the original agreement, walk away from the contract (if it hasn’t been signed) or calculate how much it will cost to break the contract and decide whether it’s worth the cost.